 Year 1: Patients, Communities and Healthcare (PCH 1)

-This is a community-based module for year one medical students at Imperial College.
+This Primary Care placement is for year 1 medical students at Imperial College London.
 It runs from October until March.
-The aim of the course is for students to learn about and integrate the biological, psychological and social aspects of health, illness and disease, and relate these to patient experiences and health outcomes.
+The aim of the placement is for students to learn about and integrate the biological, psychological and social aspects of health, illness and disease, and relate these to patient experiences and health outcomes.
 This is the first contact students will have with patients at medical school.

 Teaching commitment

-Groups of 6 or 12 students will spend 8 Thursdays in a GP Practice over the course of the year between October and March.
+Groups of 5-6 students will spend 8 Thursdays in a GP Practice over the course of the year between October and March.

 There are four core activities: patient conversations, GP clinics, a community survey project and group tutorials.